Effective use of food scraps as poultry feed

 - Education and Outreach efforts initiated.
 Hosted field day with 16 participants.

 - Best Management Practice recommendations in draft form.

 Impacts and Contributions/Outcomes

 - Pathogens – at the outset of this project it was established that Salmonella Entridis was the food-born pathogen of greatest concern to animal and human health associated with this practice.
 This project has taken a thorough look at Salmonella Entridis risk and established that the risk is low.
 No Salmonella Entridis was found during food scrap, egg or environmental sampling on our farm or the other participating farm.

-- Egg Quality – Egg nutrition similar in grain and compost fed group, however there were some distinct differences than surprised us and require further inquiry.
-The compost group had higher Folic Acid and trans-fats, and lower Omega 3 and Omega 6.
-Protein, Calcium and Magnesium in a hybridized feeding schedule exceeded USDA baseline modestly, while Vitamin D and Potassium were lower.
+- Egg Quality – Egg nutrition similar in grain and compost fed group, however there were some distinct differences than surprised us and require further inquiry, including high trans-fats in compost group and lower Omega 3 in the same group.
 Additionally, the compost group’s eggs were roughly 4% lighter.
 Yoke color on the DSM color scale (1-15 lightest to darkest) was typically 13 for the compost fed eggs and between 5 and 7 for the grain fed eggs.